OpenEvalProject/evals/manuscripts/elife-88608/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/88608/elife-88608-fig4-v1.jpg)

-**Figure 4.:** Chanales et al., 2021 results.(A) The distance (number of units apart) between the centers-of-mass of output activity for A and B is used to measure repulsion vs. attraction.
+**Figure 4.:** (A) The distance (number of units apart) between the centers-of-mass of output activity for A and B is used to measure repulsion vs. attraction.
 The gray bar indicates what the color difference would be after learning if no change happens from before (gray dots) to after (black dots) learning; above the gray bar indicates repulsion and below indicates attraction.
 For lower levels of overlap (0/6 and 1/6), color distance remains unchanged.
 For a medium level of overlap (2/6), repulsion occurs, shown by the increase in the number of units between A and B. For higher levels of overlap (3/6, 4/6, and 5/6), attraction occurs, shown by the decrease in the number of units between A and B. (B) Color error (output-layer distance between the ‘guess’ and ‘correct’ centers-of-mass) is shown for each pairmate and condition (negative values indicate repulsion).
 When repulsion occurs (2/6), the change is driven by a distortion of pairmate 2, whereas pairmate 1 is unaffected.
 (C) Pairmate similarity is measured by the correlation of the hidden-layer patterns before and after learning.
 Here, above the gray line indicates integration and below indicates repulsion.
 The within-pair correlation decreases (differentiation) when competitor overlap is moderate (2/6).
 Within-pair correlation increases (integration) when competitor overlap is higher (3/6, 4/6, and 5/6).
 (D) Four hidden-layer activity patterns from a sample run in the 2/6 condition are shown: pairmate 1before, pairmate 1after, pairmate 2before, and pairmate 2after.
 The subscripts refer to the state of the memory before/after the learning that occurs in the color recall task; pairmate 1 designates the first of the pairmates to be presented during color recall.
 Brighter colors indicate the unit is more active.
 In this run, pairmate 1 stays in place and pairmate 2 distorts away from pairmate 1.
 (E) Multidimensional scaling (MDS) plots for each condition are shown, to illustrate the pattern of representational change in the hidden layer.
 The same four patterns as in D are plotted for each run.
 MDS plots were rotated, shifted, and scaled such that pairmate 1before is located at (0,0), pairmate 2before is located directly to the right of pairmate 1before, and the distance between pairmate 1before and pairmate 2before is proportional to the baseline distance between the pairmates.
 A jitter was applied to all points.
 Asymmetry in distortion can be seen in 2/6 by the movement of pairmate 2after away from pairmate 1.
 In conditions that integrate, most runs lead to symmetric distortion, although some runs in the 3/6 condition lead to asymmetric integration, where pairmate 2 moves toward pairmate 1before.
 For panels A, B, and C, error bars indicate the 95% confidence interval around the mean (computed based on 50 model runs).

 We found no difference in the color center-of-mass before and after training in the 0/6 and 1/6 conditions.
 As similarity increased to the 2/6 condition, the distance between the centers-of-mass increased after learning, indicating repulsion.
 When similarity increased further to the 3/6, 4/6, and 5/6 conditions, the distance between the centers-of-mass decreased with learning, indicating attraction.
 The overall pattern of results here mirrors what was found in the Chanales et al., 2021 study: Low levels of color similarity were associated with no change in color perception, moderate levels of color similarity were associated with repulsion, and the repulsion effect went away when color similarity increased further.